We independently select everything we recommend. When you buy through our links, we may earn a commission. Learn more ›

 Our new apartment is around 600sq feet, so we didn’t have a ton of room to work with, which we thought would make furnishing it quite difficult.

-Since its launch in 2016, Burrow has been focused on creating comfortable, innovative furniture with real-life practicality.
-We set our sights on the Field sofa and I’m excited to share a detailed review with you here on Living Cozy.
+Since its launch in 2016, Burrow has been focused on creating comfortable, innovative sofas and furniture with real-life practicality.
+We set our sights on the Field sofa as it looked like the perfect apartment-size sofa and I’m excited to share a detailed review with you here on Living Cozy.

 Burrow has a range of three sofa collections right now: Nomad (its original sofa), Range, and Field.
 Each collection is modular in design and features a bunch of customization options.
 If you’d like to learn more about the Nomad or Range, check out our reviews below: